It’s a good day to explore the potential health benefits of kale.

 Not only does kale contain a large amount of fiber, but it is also rich in other essential nutrients like iron and magnesium.

-Iron helps oxygen circulate through your blood cells, which helps give you energy, while magnesium helps regulate blood sugar levels and produces energy for muscle and nerve functions.
+Iron helps oxygen circulate through your blood cells, which gives you energy, while magnesium helps regulate blood sugar levels and produces energy for muscle and nerve functions.

 Eating foods like kale that are high in these nutrients may give you an extra burst of energy when needed most.